imkira/cukunity/README.md

 * A platform-agnostic API for simulating touch and keyboard input on your Unity3D games.
 * The `cukunity` executable to help you bootstrap your Unity3D Projects, and so on.
 * Default step definitions and helpers for Cucumber.
-* Default rake tasks with which you can run Cucumber easily from.
+* Default rake tasks with which you can run cukunity easily from.

 ## Limitations